CTQScorer: Combining Multiple Features for In-context Example Selection for Machine Translation

-\begin{itemize} \item We propose selecting examples based on a scoring function that integrates evidence from different features.
-We model the scoring function using a regression function that estimates the translation quality given the example and the test input. \item Given the absence of manually annotated quality scores for training the proposed regression model, we propose a novel method for creating training data.
-We estimate \textit{contextual translation quality} on a held-out set by \textit{1-shot} prompting on the LLM using the input source from the held-out set with an example from the database as context.
-These (input source, example, quality score) tuples serve as training data for the regression model. \item We show that combining evidence from multiple features selects examples that improve translation quality compared to the use of individual features.
-Our proposed regression model improves translation quality on multiple language pairs and language models. \item In addition to measures used in the past for example selection, we explore new features.
+\textbf{4.} In addition to measures used in the past for example selection, we explore new features.
 Based on our study of various features used, we find that: (a) COMET-QE features (learned metrics) are better at example selection than cosine similarity of LaBSE embeddings (task-agnostic semantic matching), (b) Similarity of the source input to the example target is more important than its similarity to example source, (c) combining the two observations into a novel feature \ie using COMET-QE based similarity between input source and target is the best feature and is a strong baseline across languages and directions.